kamalrajp/tech-interview-handbook/algorithms/README.md

 - Corner cases:
   - Empty sequence.
   - Sequence with 1 or 2 elements.
+  - Sequence with all duplicate elements.
 - Are there duplicate values in the sequence, would it affect the answer?
 - Check for sequence out of bounds.
 - Be mindful about slicing or concatenating sequences in your code.
 Typically, slicing and concatenating sequences require O(n) time.
 Use start and end indices to demarcate a subarray/substring where possible.
 - Sometimes you can traverse the sequence from the right rather than from the left.
 - Master the [sliding window technique](https://discuss.leetcode.com/topic/30941/here-is-a-10-line-template-that-can-solve-most-substring-problems) that applies to many substring/subarray problems.
+- When you are given two sequences to process, having two indices to traverse/compare the two sequences is quite common.
+For example, we use the same approach to merge two sorted arrays.

 ## Array

 - Is the array sorted or partially sorted?
 If it is, some form of binary search should be possible.
-- Having two indices to traverse/compare two strings/arrays is quite common.
-For example, we use the same approach to merging two sorted arrays.
 - Can you sort the array?
 Sometimes sorting the array first may significantly simplify the problem.
-Be sure that the order of elements do not matter or else sorting will mess up the order.
+Make sure that the order of array elements do not need to be preserved before attempting a sort.
 - For questions where summation or multiplication of a subarray is involved, pre-computation using hashing or a prefix/suffix sum/product might be useful.
 - If you are given a sequence and the interviewer asks for O(1) space, it might be possible to use the array itself as a hash table.
-For example, if the array only has values from 0 to N - 1, where N is the length of the array, negate the value at that index to indicate presence of that number.
+For example, if the array only has values from 1 to N, where N is the length of the array, negate the value at that index (minus one) to indicate presence of that number.

 #### Questions